emmajanedrews/base-template/_posts/2018-04-17-are-you-coming-to-our-recycling-and-shredding-event.md

 {% include pullquote.html %}

 **Collect the stuff you don’t want taking up space in your house and bring it down.** That’s what we’re doing.
 We’ll have light refreshments for you too.
-For all of the information about the event, click **[here.](http://www.wickerhomesgroup.com/events)**
+For all of the information about the event, click **[here.](https://spark.adobe.com/page/ojf9kF29QM3N5/)**

 If you have any questions for us in the meantime, don’t hesitate to reach out and give us a call or send us an email today.
-We look forward to hearing from you soon.<br>
+We look forward to hearing from you soon.